oh2gxn/nip/README.md

 NIP - Dynamic Bayesian Network library

-This repo will soon contain the code used in my MSc thesis: http://users.ics.tkk.fi/jatoivol/di-oneside.pdf
+This repo contains the code used in my MSc thesis: http://users.ics.tkk.fi/jatoivol/di-oneside.pdf
+(there has been some revision since then, though)

 tl;dr:
 - (Dynamic) Bayesian Network (DBN) library in C